jamesray1/CV/projects.md

 ### Solar Engineer at Solar Energy Enterprises

 Two days a week from 12 July 2017—29 August 2017 doing residential and solar solar project management, which included roof feasibility studies for solar installation, and grid applications.
-I finished the work by my choice because I wanted to focus more time on Ethereum, and could've been working full-time at Sungrow if I had wanted to (which I didn't).

 ### Independent researcher on the sustainable energy industry